Help for Users with Disabilities

 We have checked the site font and background colour combinations for the different colour-blindness conditions and ensured that items are not referenced by colour alone.

-If you encounter any difficulties in using this site, please let us know by e-mailing our webmaster at [email protected].
+If you encounter any difficulties in using this site please let us know by e-mailing our access officer Louise Joyce at [email protected].